nh43de/JustTransformPlayground/README.md

 # JustTranform Playground
-Test out JUST transforms using a WPF UI sandbox!
+Test out JSON JUST transforms using a WPF UI sandbox!

 # More on JUST Transforms (like XSLT for JSON)
 https://github.com/WorkMaze/JUST.net